José Berraondo: 1928 Olympics

-In July 1927, he was appointed once again as the national coach, and this time Berraondo decides to accept, to start the preparations for the upcoming 1928 Summer Olympics.
+In July 1927, he was appointed once again as the national coach, and this time Berraondo decided to accept, to start the preparations for the upcoming 1928 Summer Olympics.
 Almost simultaneously, however, he also receives an offer to coach Real Madrid, and he accepts both positions, which he carried out during the 1927-28 season.
 With Spain, Berraondo faced the harsh reality of not being able to carry out his regular training plan due to the lack of free dates.
 He was only able to lead the national team in two friendlies during the first half of 1928, against Portugal and Italy, which ended in draws, with the draw against Portugal provoking harsh attacks from his critics.
 Dissatisfied with the means available to him, he submitted his resignation shortly before the 1928 Olympics, but this resignation was not accepted.
 Being the Olympic Games an amateur competition, professionals had no place, and his deep convictions of fair play led him to lead a strictly amateur team, which did not have the so-called brown amateurs, players who are legally amateurs, but professionals in practice.
 Meanwhile, the other national teams fielded the best players they had, even if they were undercover professionals.
 This fact led to the absence of the main figures of Spain's football at the time, such as the goalkeeper Ricardo Zamora, José Samitier or Vicente Piera.
 Berraondo's Olympic team, which was mostly made up of Real Sociedad players, started the tournament brightly defeating Mexico by a score of 7–1, and in the second game, against Italy, Spain surprisingly tied at 1; but in the replay 3 days later, Italy kicked them out of the tournament with a resounding 7–1 win.
 It was a new failure of Spain in the Olympics and the criticism of Berraondo fell mercilessly, especially for his decision to field the Arenas goalkeeper José María Jáuregui instead of Ricardo "Divino" Zamora, whom many called inexperienced and blamed for much of the defeat.
 In Berraondo's defense, it can be said that the Italians benefited from an arbitration unanimously described as disastrous.
 After the fiasco of the Olympiad Berraondo resigned from his position as coach.